viam-labs/facial-detection/README.md

 ## Configure your facial detector

 > [!NOTE]
-> Before configuring your facial-detctor, you must [create a machine](https://docs.viam.com/manage/fleet/machines/#add-a-new-machine).
+> Before configuring your facial-detector, you must [create a machine](https://docs.viam.com/manage/fleet/machines/#add-a-new-machine).

 Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com/).
 Click on the **Services** subtab and click **Create service**.